jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today we don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
 And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.

-Accordnig to the self-suffciency of Internet Age technology, workers can be more independent again.
+According to the self-sufficiency of Internet Age technology, workers can be more independent again.

 Yet, we still value the micro-management of the production line.
 In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
-Although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.
+Although "eight different bosses" are sometimes gatekeepers, they're mostly ordinary people looking to better feed their families.

 It's time for our workplaces to modernize.

 We start by no longer idolizing over-management.
-Then we must empower workers and customers to collaborate directly using digital technology.
+Then we must empower workers and customers to collaborate directly with each other using digital technology.
 Just as the Industrial Age enabled mass-production, the Internet Age enables mass-collaboration.

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
 Google is only helping us find solutions other people put on their own websites.
-Google is outstanding precisely because it connects two people; one with a question, the other with an answer.
+Google is outstanding precisely because it connects two strangers, one with a question, the other with an answer.

 What prevents this kind of collaboration and efficiency at work is the blind loyalty to the era of mass-production.
 Our culture of working preset hours of 9-5 from Monday to Friday is nothing but a holdover from working on a factory line in the Industrial Age.

 Since few of us are handling machines anymore, we can work when and how it makes sense.
-We will, too, once we adopt Tecvholution.
+We will, too, once we adopt Techvolution.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/FavorableDamagedFirefly'" target="_blank" class="button small">Reader</a>

 _Digital technology automated much manufacturing and office work.
-But we've held onto the management culture of the era of mass-production.
-"Suffering" based employment will go away in the era of mass-collaboration.
+But we've held onto the heavy management culture of the era of mass-production.
+Since we're not free to work as required by our real tasks, we "suffer" instead.
+This stupidity will go away in the era of mass-collaboration.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

+## Being Free to Work is Normal

-Being more free to work is normal.
+Being freer to work is how humanity operates typically.
 For example, before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.

 Our work culture of "employees" and "management" didn't exist before the Industrial Age, and shouldn't after it's gone either.

-That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives artists back the levers of power and lets them have their own business again.
+That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives artists back the levers of power and lets them control their own business again.
 The Internet Age will continue to distribute new apps, electronics, and the freedom to work to other specialists like programmers, underwriters, and contractors.

 Returning individuals to the liberation of a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
-Today there's an entire class of "eight different bosses" and BS jobs of consultants, administrators, managers, and executives.
+Today class of "eight different bosses" of consultants, administrators, managers, and executives are holding our civilization back.
 These professionals don't know the skills of their respective industries like nursing, engineering, and (definitely not) cleaning.
-Their power is simply to keep the Industrial Age mentality alive by creating, distributing, and monitoring things like regulations, manuals, and memos.
+Their power is simply to keep the Industrial Age alive by creating, distributing, and monitoring things like regulations, manuals, and memos.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
 _Federal government regulations.
 An example of all the rules our bureaucratic establishment makes._